Tastyep/PowerShade/README.md

-# PsColor
+# PowerShade

-PsColor is a module that efficiently outputs colored text in PowerShell, enhancing readability and user experience.
+PowerShade is a PowerShell command-line module that adds color and syntax highlighting to improve the readability of code and command output.